alilkuizon/QMLWebLoaderApp/README.md

    cd /applicationFolder/QMLWebLoaderApp/binaries &&
    sudo ./QMLWebLoaderApp

-5. Use run_all.sh to run and re-run the application as it automatically runs the webserver for you.
-When manually running binaries from the binaries folder you have to start the server again yourself when it is killed.
+5. **Use 'run_all.sh' to run and re-run the application as it automatically runs the webserver for you.
+When manually running binaries from the binaries folder you have to start the server again yourself when it is killed.**

    ```bash
    cd /applicationFolder/SimpleWebServer &&